oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 4. Let's try altering the user `APPUSER`.

    Again, because Database Vault enforces separation of duties, Debra cannot change passwords without the `DV_ACCTMGR` role.
-If this is Debra's responsibility, you can grant her, or another user, the role to manage users or manage user profiles.
+If creating or modifying database users is Debra's responsibility, you can grant her the `DV_ACCTMGR` role to manage users or manage user profiles.

       ````
       <copy>ALTER USER appuser IDENTIFIED BY WElcome_123456#;</copy>